JasmineLi-805/moral-ai-irl/IRL_DesignDoc.md

 `human_aware_rl_master/human_aware_rl/ppo/ppo_rllib_client.py` contains the training code for a client to train their own agent to play with a trained behavioral cloning agent.
 Our RL training code can adopt the existing code by making the following modifications:
     1. Change the layout to ours (`mai_separate_coop_left` and `mai_separate_coop_right`).
     2. Change the BC agent to the Dummy agent used in our game.
-    3. Add our own reward function to the evaluation function.
+    3. Add our own reward function to the evaluation.

 ### Implementation